Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

-In detail, we defined a time grid $t = t_0 <\ldots< t_i < \dots < t_{N_T} = T$ and we calculated the price of each instrument at a future time step $t_i$ (or mark to future) by simulating forward market risk factors using the pair $(x(t_i)$, $y(t_i))$, obtained from the previously generated $(x(t_{i-1})$, $y(t_{i-1}))$ by applying eqs.~\ref{eq: g2++_mc_scheme_x} and \ref{eq: g2++_mc_scheme_y}, with $s=t_{i-1}$ and $t=t_{i}$, for $i = 1,\dots,N_T$.
-It should be noticed that, for our purposes, we do not need to simulate $r(t)$ since the price of a Swap or an European Swaptions can be obtained directly through $x(t)$ and $y(t)$ (see app.~\ref{appendix: Multicurve European Swaption Pricing}).
+The MC simulation is performed using a discrete time grid $\left\{t=t_0,t_1,\cdots,t_{N_T}=T\right\}$.
+The mark-to-market of each instrument at future time step $t_i$ is calculated by simulating its future market risk factors using the pair $\left\{x(t_i), y(t_i)\right\}$ computed from eqs.~\ref{eq:g2++_mc_scheme_x} and \ref{eq:g2++_mc_scheme_y}, for $i = 1,\dots,N_T$.
+It should be noticed that, for our purposes, we do not need to simulate $r(t)$ since the price of a Swap or an European Swaptions can be obtained directly through $x(t)$ and $y(t)$ (see app.~\ref{app:G2++pricing}).